PiCake314/Pie/README.md

 ```
 a = always_one 5;
 ```
+`infix` has to be assigned to a binary closure while `prefix` and `suffix` have to be assigned to a unary closure.

 What goes between the parenthesis after the keyword `prefix` is the precedence.\
 Here is the list of the precedence levels (from lowest to highest)